toluLikesToCode/poly-state/DEVELOPMENT_WORKFLOW.md

 **What this does:**

 - Creates a symlink in your global npm directory pointing to your package
-- Makes `@tolulikescode/universal-store` available globally for linking
+- Makes `open-store` available globally for linking

 #### 2. Link in External Projects